 So it looks as though the start of spring in Portugal will continue to be heralded by sprays of yellow for many years to come.
-If you want to see this for yourself, you need to be in Portugal around the end of February to mid-March.
+If you want to see this for yourself, you need to be in Portugal around February to mid-March.

 This post forms part of my Personal A to Z of Portugal.

 If you're interested in visiting or moving to Portugal, why not subscribe for free insider tips and resources?